Van Life Guide: How To Build A DIY Camper Van Conversion

 Electric sinks: Building a 12-volt electric sink into your camper van is a great way to have a consistent supply of running water.
 This type of sink will make you feel the most at home and can also be hooked up to a hot water heater to make larger installations like showers.

 Although an electric sink is not the simplest to install, it still only involves a few parts and requires just a small amount of electricity.
 The advantages of an electric sink include high and consistent water pressure as well as easy operation.

 How To Take Showers While Living In A Van Conversion

 Van Life is not like the camping trips you’ve been on.
-Despite the picture, you will most likely not be setting up a tent in the dirt or getting roasted marshmallows all over your face and hands.
+Despite the picture, you will most likely not be setting up a tent in the dirt outside or getting roasted marshmallows all over your face and hands.
 Your daily routine will be cleaner than you’d expect and you’ll be surprised how long you can comfortably go between showers.